Distributed flow control protocols for ATM networks

 An integrated approach to routing and flow control is proposed.
 Traditionally, routing and flow control are carried out relatively independently of each other.
 However, in our approach, they are integrated and are strongly coupled in the sense that routing is done according to information obtained by the optimal flow control protocol.
 Thus, network performance is expected to be better due to the integration of these two techniques.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Chang, Pei-Liang, "Distributed flow control protocols for ATM networks" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 219.
+219.